pankajkmishra/NodeLab/readme.md

 ## NodeLab
 NodeLab is a simple MATLAB-package for unstructured node-generation and refinement for meshfree modeling in arbitrary domains.
-The final output is two variables, which can be seen in the 'workspace'.
+The final can be seen in the 'workspace'.
+Following are the description of Input/Output variables of NodeLab:
+  * Input:
-  * Input: *box* - a vector defining the bounding box of the domain.
+  ** *box* - a vector defining the bounding box of the domain.
   * Input: *hbdy* - the density of the boundary poit-cloud
   * Input: *ptol* - minimum distance between two nodes
   * Input: *ctps* - control-points for density variation